zendframework/zend-eventmanager/doc/book/migration/changed.md

 `EventManagerInterface::setIdentifiers()` and `addIdentifiers()` had a minor signature change.
 In version 2, the `$identifiers` argument allowed any of `string`, `array`, or `Traversable`.
 In version 3, only arrays are allowed.

+Additionally, neither implements a fluent interface any longer; you cannot chain their calls.